Desannemada/file-uploader-poc/README.md

-# 📂 Public Directory
+# 📂 File Directory

-Welcome to **Public Directory**! 🚀 This is a simple yet powerful file management app that lets you upload, search, download, and delete files with ease.
+Welcome to **File Directory**!
+This is a simple yet powerful file management app that lets you upload, search, download, and delete files with ease.
 It features a clean and intuitive interface powered by React and a robust Node.js backend.

 ---